jayshreeanand/stacks-watchdog/README.md

 ## API Integration

-Chain Shield AI provides a REST API for integration with other services:
+Stacks Watchdog provides a REST API for integration with other services:

 - **Authentication**: JWT-based authentication for secure API access
 - **Endpoints**: Comprehensive endpoints for accessing security data